ransty/role-randomizer-ba/README.md

 ## TODO:
 - Not having to specify 'fill' should give the prefs of fill for the player
 - Leech mode (or for that fact, any "mode")

+---
+## Changelog v2.0.0
+* Added user interface to randomize roles instead of commandline
+* Now automatically removes previous roles that have been played already!